How to Resolve Missing Optional Dependencies in Appium on macOS

 export OPENCV4NODEJS_DISABLE_AUTOBUILD=1

-1. Download bundletool-all-0.8.0.jar from the official Bundletool releases page.
+1. Download bundletool-all-0.8.0.jar from the official GitHub releases page.

-2. Rename the downloaded file to bundletool.jar and place it in a dedicated sub-folder within your Android SDK directory, like so: /Users/{USER}/Library/Developer/Android/sdk/bundle-tool.
+2. Rename the downloaded file to bundletool.jar and place it in your Android SDK folder under a new sub-folder named bundle-tool.
+The path should be:

-5. Add the bundle-tool folder to your system’s PATH variable.
-Edit your ~/.bashrc file and append the following line:
+4. Add the bundle-tool folder to your system PATH by editing your ~/.bashrc file:

 Like this article? there’s more where that came from!